 Furthermore, Slack ensures that you will be able to increase your productivity by saving time on routine work.
 It's equipped with a complete workflow builder that automates repetitive daily tasks.

 Do you want simplified communication either via chat or a video call?
 Slack has got you covered.
-You can have as many as 15 participants on one call in the paid version
+In the paid version, you can have as many as 15 participants on one call.

 Edworking is an excellent tool for businesses looking for an all-in-one cloud-based solution for their teams.
-The interface is simple and easy to navigate, allowing you to go through different team members' tasks and chats quickly and review documents with ease.
+The interface is simple and easy to navigate, allowing you to go through different team members' tasks and chats quickly and review documents.

 When you have a team, it's crucial to have a system to keep track of the information you share.
 This is where Edworking comes in; besides tracking shared data, you can organize your files, assign them to a team member, or transfer them.